Dave Gallaher: Resumption of his rugby career

-During his time in South Africa Gallaher did play some rugby, including captaining the New Zealand military team that played ten games and won the rugby championship among the British forces.
-But he was not fit enough to play immediately upon his return to New Zealand, and so did not resume playing rugby for Ponsonby until the 1903 season.
+During his time in South Africa Gallaher did play some rugby, But he was not fit enough to play immediately upon his return to New Zealand, and so did not resume playing rugby for Ponsonby until the 1903 season.
 When he did return for his club, for the first match of the year, he was described as "the outstanding forward" in a comprehensive defeat of Parnell.

 Despite having missed two seasons of provincial rugby, Gallaher was included in the 22-man New Zealand representative squad to tour Australia during 1903.
 He was the first Ponsonby player ever to play for the New Zealand team, commonly known as the "All Blacks".
 The 1903 team to Australia was, according to Winston McCarthy's 1968 history of the All Blacks, "still regarded by old-timers as the greatest team to ever leave New Zealand."
 The tour did not start well – a preliminary match in New Zealand, against Wellington, was lost 14–5, though Gallaher did score his first try for his country.

 Gallaher played eight matches – the first four as hooker and the remainder as wing-forward – out of eleven during the six-week tour.
 The party was captained by the veteran Otago player Jimmy Duncan, who was widely recognised as a master tactician.
 The first match in Australia, against New South Wales, was won 12–0 by the New Zealanders, despite their having a man sent off.
 After playing a Combined Western Districts side, New Zealand played a second match against New South Wales.
 New Zealand won again, but only 3–0 on a flooded pitch at Sydney Cricket Ground.
 The side continued touring the state before making their way north to Queensland, where they twice played the state side.
 The New Zealanders then returned to New South Wales, where the first-ever Australia–New Zealand rugby union Test match took place in Sydney.

 Since the selection of the first New Zealand team in 1884, inter-colonial games had been played against New South Wales (ten New Zealand wins from thirteen matches), and Queensland (seven New Zealand wins from seven), but none had been contested against a combined Australian side.
 The match – won 22–3 by the New Zealanders, who scored three tries to nil – marked Gallaher's first international cap.
 The last match of the tour was against New South Wales Country; New Zealand won 32–0.
 On their ten-match tour of Australia, New Zealand had scored 276 points and conceded only 13.